wessenstam/ts2019/frame/frame.rst

 .. raw:: html

-  <strong><font color="red">Before beginning the lab, you must see a GTS proctor to be provided with administrator credentials for a dedicated Frame tenant account.</font></strong>
+  <strong><font color="red">Before beginning the lab, you must see a GTS proctor who will provide you with administrator credentials for a dedicated Frame account.</font></strong>

 Running Apps & Desktops
 +++++++++++++++++++++++